outdoor survival kit contents laid out on a log

 3. Survive the Night with a Tarp

 In an emergency situation, you’ll want a tarp in your wilderness survival kit.
 Not just any tarp, but a lightweight, heavy-duty tarp.
-Tarps like the Arcturus have a reflective Myler side that can double as an emergency blanket.
+The best survival kit item is the Arcturus tarp.
+It has a reflective Myler side that can double as an emergency blanket.
 It also comes with reinforced corners and grommets.

 Grommets give you options when building your shelter.
 The tarp can also be used as a ground cover to help protect you from the cold, a stretcher to help carry someone to safety, gather water, or even as an S.O.S. signal.